top of page

 Reading her message felt like a missing puzzle piece clicking into place.
 It gave me clarity, closure, and a kind of peace I hadn't realized I was missing.

 It also reminded me that we don't always get the chance to make things right.
 Life can change quickly, and the opportunity for closure isn't guaranteed.
-That makes it even more important to speak up when something feels unresolved - not from a place of blame, but from a desire for understanding.
+That makes it even more important to speak up when something feels unresolved—not from a place of blame, but from a desire for understanding.

-It was a good reminder that healing doesn't always happen in the moment - sometimes it happens years later, when we're finally ready to tell the truth about what hurt us.
+It was a good reminder that healing doesn't always happen in the moment.
+Sometimes, it happens years later when we're finally ready to tell the truth about what hurt us.

 What I Know Now

 When I finally reached out to my old roommate, I didn't do it on impulse.
-I waited until I was ready - ready to take responsibility for my part, ready to face whatever response might come, and strong enough to hear the truth without falling apart.
+I waited until I was ready—ready to take responsibility for my part, ready to face whatever response might come, and strong enough to hear the truth without falling apart.

 Her response brought compassion and clarity, but the real healing came from finding the courage to reach out.
-It reminded me that while we can't control how others respond, we can choose how we show up - with honesty, humility, and heart.
+It reminded me that while we can't control how others respond, we can choose how we show up—with honesty, humility, and heart.

 That's what the phrase "It's what you do with them that matters" really means to me.
-Burying my feelings wasn't healthy or helpful, but when those same big feelings resurfaced years later, I chose to do something different.
+Burying my feelings wasn't healthy or helpful.
+But when those same big feelings resurfaced years later, I chose to do something different.
 I faced them with openness and courage because I finally felt ready to handle whatever came next.

 Now, when big feelings show up, I pause and check in with myself.
-The first step is always to acknowledge what I'm feeling and tend to it - that's the internal part.
+The first step is always to acknowledge what I'm feeling and tend to it—that's the internal part.
 Sometimes that means crying, journaling, or just sitting with the emotion until my body settles.
 Other times, I realize I'm not ready to take any action yet, and that's okay too.

 Once I've cared for the feeling itself and feel more grounded, then I can decide what to do about the situation that triggered it.
 Do I want to have a conversation?
 Set a boundary?
 Let it go?
-That's the external part - choosing how (or whether) to respond.
+That's the external part—choosing how (or whether) to respond.

-You don't have to know right away what to do with your emotions, or how to handle what caused them.
+You don't have to know right away what to do with your emotions or how to handle what caused them.
 What matters most is that you acknowledge them and care for yourself while you figure it out.

 Life has a way of reminding us that time isn't promised.
 We don't always get the chance to make things right, but we can always make meaning from what we've learned.
 Even when we can't rewrite the past, we can decide how we move forward.